Fairy Rings and Feral Things: the Forgotten Fungal Folklore Web

 To think of the mushroom as the mother of life on earth feels not just fitting - even modern science now speaks of what these ancient myths and folktales already seemed to know.
 It was the Kingdom of Fungi that came first, long before animals roamed and plants unfurled, shaping the ground beneath us.
 Modern science understands mushrooms to be the visible fruit of a vast, hidden web—mycelium—that weaves through the soil, breaking down what has died to feed what will grow and make life possible.
 Though science may be the modern story that speaks of these networks and nutrients, long before science, ancient stories told of fungi as the weavers of the world’s underwomb — the dark, fertile cradle where endings become beginnings.

 But here is where the real meaning and heart of mushroom folklore begins to reveal its many-layered form: across time and culture, fungi are almost always entwined with the presence of powerful women — as goddesses, healers, witches, fairies, pixies, shamans or wild mothers.
 If these beings were not mushroom dieties themselves, they were their gatherers, and repositories of ethnobiological and mycological lore passing down through the generations inherited folk knowledge of certain plants and fungi.
 These women understood which mushrooms were poisonous, which ones were edible, and which ones were medicinal.
 It has been documented that Hungarian elder herbalists used fly agaric for love potions, and Swedish witches of the 17th century made salves of mushrooms also used for storing hemp, opium and henbane.
-Among many Bantu-speaking peoples in Southern Africa, including the Zulu and Xhosa, many traditional healers, or Sangoma, are women, some of whom work with psychoactive or medicinal fungi and serve as intermediaries between the living and the ancestral realm.
+Among Southern Africa’s Basotho people, traditional healers—called linohe or ngaka— work with psychoactive fungi like Psilocybe maluti, using them in ritual brews to enter trance states for divination and medicinal purposes, a heritage of fungal knowledge unknown to modern science.

 Regrettably, much of this ancient mushroom knowledge was and is dismissed as fantasy, folklore, or witchcraft and forced underground, hidden beneath veils of magic or demonized.
 Though often persecuted and repressed for centuries, this wild wisdom has endured, its richness revealed through fungal folklore that still thrives in the shadows.